-Vibrant, historical and draped with breathtaking scenery; Romania is one of Europe's greatest treasures and the perfect place in which to become a Romanian Conservation Volunteer.
+Vibrant, historical and draped with breathtaking scenery, Romania is one of Europe's greatest treasures and the perfect place in which to become a conservation volunteer.
 With charming towns and cities and stunning natural landscapes, it is impossible not to fall under Romania's spell.
 Visit the incredible Danube River, which meanders through mountainous backdrops and lush, rolling hills that wouldn't look out of place in a film set.
 Explore the wonders of Transylvania, the birthplace of horror icon Dracula, and soak up the ancient mysticism of the country's numerous gothic castles and UNESCO sites.
 These include the Painted Monasteries of Bucovina and the Monastery of Horezu – both unforgettable sites well worth a visit.

-For the animal lovers amongst you - you have definitely come to the right place.
-Romania offers world class national parks which harbour wolves, brown bears, lynxes, golden eagles, and elks - all amongst a backdrop of world-class scenery.
-All in all, Romania offers the perfect place in which to get involved with animal conservation volunteering and really help work towards vital Romanian Wildlife Conservation.
+If you're a fan of wildlife, you have definitely come to the right place.
+Romania offers world-class national parks which harbour wolves, brown bears, lynxes, golden eagles, and elks - all amongst a backdrop of stunning, almost fairytale-like scenery.
+In all, this is the perfect place in which to get involved with animal conservation volunteering, and you can really help work towards vital Romanian Wildlife Conservation.

 Whilst it may not be the first destination that comes to mind when you think of animals and wildlife, Romania is home to a wide variety of spectacular creatures that are just waiting to be spotted!
 With a variety of landscapes and habitats for the animals to roam, you will be sure to see some remarkable wildlife should you visit this relatively unknown den of animal activity.
 Some of the animals you may be able to spot here include: